Industry Standards

 Promotional Pathways

 Most departments maintain two distinct career tracks: the command track (patrol and supervisory positions) and the investigative track (detective assignments).
 Some officers remain at patrol ranks by choice, while others pursue promotion through the command structure.
-Detective positions may be promotional ranks in some agencies but lateral transfers in others.
+Detective positions may be promotional ranks in some agencies but lateral transfers in others—similar to how private investigator badges represent specialized credentials rather than hierarchical advancement.

 Not all law enforcement careers require climbing the rank ladder.
 Many officers find fulfilling, entire careers at the patrol officer or detective level, choosing to develop deep expertise in specific areas rather than pursuing supervisory positions.
-Career satisfaction isn’t determined by rank.
+Career satisfaction isn’t determined by rank—plenty of veteran officers prefer staying on the street rather than sitting behind a desk.

 Understanding Badge Insignia and Symbols